aziabatz/cunqa/docs/source/examples_gallery.rst

 Examples gallery
 ====================================
-Here you can peruse through some examples of CUNQA use that will help you get the hang of its workflow.
+Click on the following thumbnails to peruse some jupyter notebooks showing how to use **CUNQA**.
+On other examples you can find simple examples of the **CUNQA** workflow.

 .. nbgallery::
    _examples/Multiple_circuits_execution.ipynb